jboverfelt/baltimore-riot-emails/README.md

 More information on topic modeling is available online.

+## Why do I care?

+In short, topic modeling can take a large collection of documents, and tell you something about the themes in those documents.
+To use an example from the Baltimore Riot Emails topic model below, it's interesting to note that topic 23 seems to be about the Red Line.
+This tells us that city officials were discussing the Red Line during the riots.
+We didn't have to read the emails themselves to find that out.
+There are also a few topics about the curfew, which might mean that this was discussed throughout the emails in several different contexts.

 ## Tooling

 The LDA implementation is provided by the open source natural language processing tool